Torbraw/prisma-drizzle-lnl/README.md

 - See seeding
 - See schemas differences
 - See queries differences (transactions, raw queries, pagination, relations, etc)
-- See generic search (Prisma not made for this, better to use typesafe query builder)
+- See generic search (Prisma & Drizzle not made for this, better to use typesafe query builder)

 ## How to run locally